afnanalmohd/task_flutterr/README.md

 <img align="left" width="70" height="full" src="https://github.com/The-Garage-Tech-Team/design_system_flutter/assets/53023171/f9c41919-764e-4727-913b-e7f2f7fccdec" alt="flutterlogo" >

 # Offline Mood and Caching Data in Flutter
 <br>

-This guide will show you how to download and cache files using the Flutter Cache Manager.
+This guide will walk you through the process of storing data fetched from a remote API, making sure it can be shown even without an active internet connection.
+Additionally, it includes syncing data when the connection is restored.
 **Offline and Caching Data in Flutter** built using <a href="https://docs.flutter.dev/get-started/install"> Flutter</a>. and using <a href="https://pub.dev/packages/get">Getx</a> framework for state management.
- Additionally, The primary objective of writing.
- Caching API responses is an essential feature for mobile app development.
-It allows the app to store previously fetched data and display it without having to fetch it again from the server, reducing network usage and improving app performance.
-In this tutorial, we will learn how to cache API response using Hive, a lightweight NoSQL database for Flutter, manage the app’s state using Bloc, a library that helps to manage the state of a Flutter app by separating the business logic from the presentation layer and display the cached data in our Flutter app.

 <br>